ossia/score-docs/docs/quick-start/interface-overview.md

 # Device explorer

-On the left of *score* main window is the `Device explorer`.
-This is where you can setup the devices (hardware or software devices on the network) you want to control from *score*.
+On the left of *score* main window is the [Device explorer](/score-docs/docs/references/glossary.html#device-explorer).
+This is where you can setup the [devices](/score-docs/docs/references/glossary.html#device) (hardware or software devices on the network) you want to control from *score*.

 The `Device explorer` also offers a way to monitor or browse devices involved in your project, inspect its parameters and their behaviour.